AntoineSavage/pizzascript/README.md

 ## Other uses for the explicit context

 Beyond simply manipulating the caller context, the *function explicit context* can also be used to do the following:
+- defining custom structs
 - performing I/O
 - requesting other module definition contexts
 - aborting and resuming evaluation

 They are implemented using *volatile variables*, which are variables that can be modified at any time by the interpreter.
 They should **not** be relied upon for anything other that what is specified in the following sections

+### Defining custom structs

+The *function explicit context* can be used to define and create custom structs.
+This allows the implementation of features like:
+- validating mandatory fields
+- setting default values for optional fields

+Functions like `'defstruct` and `'struct` (see section about custom structs) will read and update key `"__CUSTOM_STRUCTS_`, which contains the types, fields, etc, of structs that are defined in the current context

 ### Performing I/O